PolyVectors/Silicon/docs/a-comprehensive-guide-to-silicon.md

 sidebar_position: 2
 ---

-# The Basics
+# A Comprehensive Guide To Silicon
-The Basics is a longer tutorial relative to other Silicon tutorials (such as Silicon By Example), however it goes more in depth about the design of Silicon.
+A Comprehensive Guide is a long tutorial relative to other Silicon tutorials (such as Silicon By Example), however it goes more in depth about the design of Silicon.

 ## Singletons
 A `Singleton` is an idea taken from Knit.